Berulacks/yams/README.md

                         Full path to a log file.
 If not set, a log file called "yams.log" will be placed in the current config directory.
+  -N, --no-daemon       If set to true, program will not be run as a daemon
+                        (e.g. it will run in the foreground) Default: False -D, --debug           Run in Debug mode.
+Default: False -k, --kill-daemon     Will kill the daemon if running - will fail otherwise.
+                        Default: False
 ```